USciences Exchange Protocols

-The "exchange agreement" between the College of Media and Communication (CMAC), the College Performing Arts (CPA) and the College of Art and Design (CAD) at the University of the Arts (UArts) and the University of the Sciences (USciences ) has the following goals:
+The "exchange agreement" between the College of Art, Media & Design (CAMD) and the College Performing Arts (CPA) at the University of the Arts (UArts) and the University of the Sciences (USciences) has the following goals:

 - To enrich the curriculums of both institutions by making available courses in subject areas not normally taught by one of the participating schools/programs

 - To promote collaboration among students and faculty members at the two universities, leading to collaborative work and curriculum.

 - Students participating in the program can take one course each semester at the away campus and may not take more than a total of 18 credits of course work over six semesters.

 - The home institution will determine the process and criteria for selection and the courses a visiting student may take.

 - Visiting students pay the tuition of their home institutions to their home institution.
 No student is to be billed directly by the away institution.
 Grades are to be sent to the home institution's Registrar and are to be entered on the student transcript in a manner decided by the home institution.